 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
-Incentives can include things like discounts, cash back or monthly utility bill credits.
-Some incentives are provided by the federal government, while others are handled by the state of Indiana or your specific utility company, county or municipality.
-Some solar incentives you might qualify for are:
+Solar incentives are intended to encourage people to switch their home over to renewable energy by providing incentives meant to lower the financial burden of solar panel installation and use.
+The incentives might include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are given by the federal government, some by the Indiana government and some by your specific utility company, county or municipality.
+Some broad categories of solar incentives include:

-- Net Metering: Don't forget to speak to your Schererville utility company about signing a net metering contract.
-This allows you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+- Net Metering: Don't forget to speak to your Schererville utility company about signing a net metering agreement.
+This will allow you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
 You may receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
 It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a predetermined percentage of the money you spend on your solar system.
+The ITC is a tax credit equal to a certain percentage of the money you spend on solar panels for your home.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now called the Clean Energy Credit.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
 The new Clean Energy Credit extends until 2035.
-Homeowners can now receive a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-The total credit will then see a slight annual decrease until its expiration.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.
+Homeowners can now apply for a 30% credit for solar systems installed between 2022 and 2032.
+This credit will then be decreased by a few percentage points every year until its expiration.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Like with federal incentives, these could include tax credits, rebates and more.
-Incentives might be provided by your county or municipality, or by the state of Indiana.
-Some incentives may be available for only a limited time, while others are ongoing.
+Some solar incentives are often also provided by state and local governments.
+As with federal incentives, these could include tax credits, rebates and more.
+These incentives might be handled by the Indiana government, or by your county or municipality.
+Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Schererville

-The variety of solar incentives available has contributed greatly to the increase in the nationwide adoption of solar energy over the past 15 years.
-You might qualify for solar incentives from your local utility company, the federal government or the Indiana government.
-If you're prepared to make the change to solar energy, getting in touch with your local Schererville solar panel installation expert is a great first step.
+The expanding number of solar incentives available has helped tremendously increase the adoption of solar energy nationwide over the last 15 years.
+You can get solar incentives from the Indiana government, the federal government or your local utility company.
+If you're ready to switch over to solar energy, calling your local Schererville solar panel installation expert is a great first step.